 After a few seconds, she approached me and hugged me softly.

 “I know that may’ve been hard for you, Agustina” she said, caressing my back, “but it’s part of being a teacher.
-Don’t let it bring you down because you’re one of the best teachers here, and I know you love what you do.”
+Don’t let it bring you down because you’re one of the best teachers here, and I know how passionate you are about what you do.”

 Some more seconds passed by, and I found myself walking confidently toward my classroom, with all my materials ready to use.